Mountain Warehouse on course for record profits

 Total sales for Mountain Warehouse were up 16.2 per cent to £95.8 million, while online sales were up 21.6 per cent.

-Outdoor clothing and equipment chain Mountain Warehouse has said it is on track for record profits after it increased sales by 16.2 per cent in the 13 weeks ending December 29th.
+Outdoor clothing and equipment chain Mountain Warehouse has said it is on track for record profits after it increased sales by 16.2 per cent in the 13 weeks to December 29th.

-Mountain Warehouse has close to 400 stores internationally – including 10 in the Republic and three in the North – and plans to open around 50 more this year.
-It sells 20 million items a year from jackets and fleeces to rucksacks and sleeping bags.
+Mountain Warehouse has close to 400 stores internationally – including 10 in the Republic and three in Northern Ireland – and plans to open about 50 more this year.
+It sells 20 million items a year, from jackets and fleeces to rucksacks and sleeping bags.

 Sales by sister gift and stationery chain Neon Sheep more than doubled to £3.2 million.
 Neon Sheep expanded to 25 stores with at least 10 more due to open this year.

-The group, which employs more than 3,500 people, said it is “on track” for record full-year profits, helped by Black Friday which was the busiest day in the company’s history with total sales of over £2.5 million.
+The group, which employs more than 3,500 people, said it is “on track” for record full-year profits, helped by Black Friday which was the busiest day in the company’s history with total sales of more than £2.5 million.

-The company served over 3 million customers during the 13-week festive period with bestsellers including over 500,000 pairs of socks, over a million winter jackets and around a million winter hats, gloves and scarves.
+The company served more than three million customers during the festive period.

 Mountain Warehouse chief executive Mark Neale said: “I’m delighted to be reporting record Christmas trading for the 22nd year running, despite the snap election and some economic uncertainties around Brexit.

-“If you have the right locations customers will come and if you have the rights products at the right price and also provide great service they will part with their hard-earned money.
+“If you have the right locations customers will come and if you have the right products at the right price and also provide great service they will part with their hard-earned money.

 “This puts us well on course for another record year and, as a result, we are continuing to invest in more stores, new territories and our online business.”